 Capacitor Symbol in Circuit Diagrams

 This symbol features two parallel lines of equal length.
-It represents capacitors like ceramic capacitors, film capacitors, or multilayer ceramic capacitors that can be connected in either direction.
+It represents devices like ceramic, film, or multilayer ceramic types that can be connected in either direction. - Polarized Symbol:

 One line is straight, and the other is curved.
-This symbol is used for capacitors with polarity, such as electrolytic capacitors and tantalum capacitors.
+This symbol is used for devices with polarity, such as electrolytic and tantalum types.
 The straight line marks the positive terminal.

 Summary Table of Capacitor Symbols

-Always pay attention to polarity when working with polarized capacitors, especially when placing them in capacitor in parallel and series configurations.
-Incorrect polarity can lead to capacitor failure.
+Always pay attention to polarity when working with polarized caps, especially when placing them in parallel and series configurations.
+Incorrect polarity can lead to device failure.

 Regional Differences in Capacitor Symbols

-The capacitor symbol featuring one straight line and one curved line is the American standard for a polarized capacitor, commonly used in U.S. schematics to indicate the positive and negative terminals—typically for components like electrolytic capacitors.
+The capacitor symbol featuring one straight line and one curved line is the American standard for a polarized caps, commonly used in U.S. schematics to indicate the positive and negative terminals—typically for components like electrolytic types.

 The following image shows a European symbol for a polarized capacitor on the right.
-The non-polarized capacitor on the left is used in both European and American circuit diagrams.
+The non-polarized type on the left is used in both European and American circuit diagrams.

 Example Circuit Diagram

 Below is part of the Arduino Uno R4 circuit diagram.
 It is the power regulator section of the circuit.
 This diagram shows a number of capacitors in the circuit.
-They are all of the non-polarized type.
+They are all of the non-polarized type, for example C14 to C18 on the output of the buck converter at the right of the diagram.

 Understanding Capacitance and How to Calculate It